KatherineBaq/NMA-CN2021-fMRI_vs_DNNs/README.md

-# How do Deep Neural Networks compare to fMRI representations?
+# How do Deep Neural Networks compare to fMRI representations of the brain?

 Neuromatch Academy Computational Neuroscience 2021 project by Alexander Enge, Manshan Guo, Fabian Renz, Regina Zaghi-Lara and Katherine Baquero